 - Combining your investment money with other individuals in order to invest as a group and therefore reduce the associated risks of the investment.
 This is known as a fund.

 What are the advantages of investing in a fund?

 Investing in a fund is the most popular way to invest for many investors as the collective pooling of money enables investors to own shares in more companies and therefore reduce the risks associated with owning shares in just one company.
 This is because should the company you are invested in get into any sort of difficulty, you could end up losing all your capital.
-Conversely, owning shares in lots of companies will ensure that should one company lose ground on the stock market, the other companies can help soften the blow to your portfolio.
+Conversely, owning shares in lots of companies will ensure that should one company lose ground, the other companies can help soften the blow to your portfolio.
 Investing in a fund also offers the following advantages:

 Professional Portfolio Management